ayush-agarwal-0502/Placement-guidance-juniors/README.md

 A - Uploaded to this repo - 2 projects , 1 por , some extracurricular to make you look like a human.
 Projects and internship ki story acche se pata honi chahiye.

+Update - Since more juniors asked about resume here are my tips -
+* White space kam rakho right side me to better rahega , each space is a chance to pitch urself
+* I personally prefer - 2 projects 1 internship 1 POR rest achievements
+* JEE rank is not an achievement, go win some branch fests
+* As I said above story ready honi chahiye.
+Jo models project me use hue hai uspe bhi question pucha ja sakta hai
+* Project link daalna is very cool
+* Our TPC portal allows us to create bullets, bold things, add links etc use this feature
+* I personally dont prefer to show cpi cause I have other achievements to show and cpi se konsi hi company judge karegi , infact counter question aayega ki u are good in core why data science ?
+* internship kisi aur domain ki bhi ho to bhi chalega as long as company name is good and u can represent it as a part of your story.

 Q How to win GDs ?

 A - MAS had 10 GDs, out of which I played 9 and won 7 , so I think I can answer this.